Goal Achievement Case Studies In Life Coaching

 The truth that came out with my coaching was that Phillipa had never really wanted to write a book!
 She felt no burning need to put it all out there.
 Her goal was based on other people’s opinions and expectations.

-Make sure goals are authentic and not "shoulds"
+Make sure goals are authentic and not "shoulds".

 I hope you have found these client case studies useful.
 As you can see there is far more to goal success that simply setting and planning.
+So read on for that help and my template to show you how to create a case study.

 How To Write a Coaching Case Study